• Skip to primary navigation

 • Do NOT overcook the pork - What is the best temperature for pulled pork?
 Pulled pork is best when the temperature reaches 195- 202 degrees.
 If the meat starts to get closer to 210 degrees, it can become overcooked and dry.

-• Let the pulled pork rest - Just like with any other cut of meat; you'll get the best results by letting it rest.
+• Let the pulled pork rest - Just like with any other cut of meat, you'll get the best results by letting it rest.
 Once the temperature of the pork shoulder has reached 195-202 degrees, remove it from the oven.
-Leave the lid on the dutch oven and let it rest for about 30 minutes before pulling it apart and serving.
+Leave the lid on the Dutch oven and let it rest for about 30 minutes before pulling it apart and serving.

-Allow the cooked and shredded pulled pork to completely cool.
-If there is any heat it will cause steam which can lead to mushy pulled pork when it's reheated.
-Place the pulled pork into freezer-safe bags.
-Remove as much air as possible before freezing.
-Pulled pork can be safely frozen for up to 6 months.
+1. Allow the cooked and shredded pulled pork to cool completely.
+If there is any heat, it will cause steam, which can lead to mushy pulled pork when it's reheated.

 There are a few ways to reheat pulled pork for the best results.
 You can let the pulled pork defrost in the fridge and then reheat it in a skillet with a little bit of cooking fat for about 3-5 minutes.
 This will yield a slightly crispy pulled pork.

-If you want your pulled pork to have a similar texture to as when it was first cooked, then simmer the bag of pulled pork (sealed) in a pot of water.
+If you want your pulled pork to have a similar texture to when it was first cooked, then simmer the bag of pulled pork (sealed) in a pot of water.
 No need to defrost to reheat this way.
 Let the pulled pork simmer (not boil) for about 20 minutes or so until it's warmed through.

 Cooked pulled pork on a butcher block.